Dima Khalidi, Director

 Lina earned her BA in Political Science and Labor Studies, and an MA in Labor Studies at McMaster University.
 Her dissertation focused on the Palestinian labor movement in the Post-Oslo era.

-Angela Campion, Senior Manager, Development and Operations
+Angela Campion, Senior Manager, Special Projects

 Leila Elaqad, Development and Administrative Associate